 Employees whose immigration status, employment authorization, or employment authorization documents have expired must present new documents that show current employment authorization.
 Employees should file the necessary application or petition sufficiently in advance to ensure that they maintain continuous employment authorization or valid employment authorization documents.
-Contact human resources if you have any questions regarding reverification of employment authorization.
+Contact the Human Resource Department if you have any questions regarding reverification of employment authorization.
+Failure to verify employment authorization may result in termination.